CSCfi/csc-user-guide/docs/data/sensitive-data/sd_connect.md

 All the fields must be filled before file encryption will be started
 ```

-The keys will be generated and saved to the same folder in which the application resides.
+The keys will be generated and saved to the **same folder in which the application resides**.

 !!!
 Note
     * If you lose or forget your secret key or the password to it, you will be unable to decrypt the files.